sifaka-ai/sifaka/README.md

 [![Python](https://img.shields.io/badge/python-3.11+-blue)](https://python.org)
 [![License](https://img.shields.io/badge/license-MIT-green)](LICENSE)

-A framework for reliable AI text generation with validation, critique, and iterative improvement.
+An open-source framework that adds reflection and reliability to large language model (LLM) applications.

 ## What is Sifaka?

-Sifaka implements a **Thought-centric architecture** where a central state container flows through a chain of AI components.
-Unlike traditional pipeline approaches, every step of the generation process is tracked, validated, and can be iteratively improved.
+Sifaka is a tool for adding reflection and reliability to large language model (LLM) applications.
+It implements research-backed techniques for validating, critiquing, and iteratively improving AI-generated text through a transparent, observable process.

 **Core Architecture:**
 ```
 Thought → Model → Validators → Critics → Improved Thought
 ```

+Sifaka implements a **Thought-centric architecture** where a central state container flows through a chain of AI components.
+Unlike traditional pipeline approaches, every step of the generation process is tracked, validated, and can be iteratively improved.

 The **Thought** container maintains complete state including:
 - Original prompt and generated text